Guest Column

 Everyone knows the opening of the famous speech by his character Jaques in As You Like It (1599): ‘All the world’s a stage, / And all the men and women merely players.’
 In that speech, life is presented as having seven phases, culminating in old age.
 ‘Last scene of all, / That ends this strange eventful history, / Is second childishness and mere oblivion…’

 The intriguing thing about ‘All the world’s a stage’ is that it occurs in the middle of one of Shakespeare’s most famous comedies.
 So the melancholy speech stands in tension with the life-affirming action of the play.
+In other words, we can agree that human life is rather like a drama without subscribing to the gloomy sequence outlined by Jaques.

 For thoroughgoing pessimism about the human drama we must turn to the tragedies, notably Macbeth (1606).
 The murderous main character, realising that his ambitions have been thwarted and that his end is nigh, can only conclude: ‘Life’s but a walking shadow, a poor player, / That struts and frets his hour upon the stage, / And then is heard no more.
 It is a tale / Told by an idiot, full of sound and fury, / Signifying nothing.’
 The tragic action of the play certainly confirms this judgement.